The Top 5 Companies to Buy Gap Insurance From

 To qualify for American Family gap insurance, you first need to have an auto insurance policy with American Family.
 That policy needs to have collision and comprehensive coverage.

 Amica has strong customer service, claims satisfaction, and financial stability ratings.
-The company is also one of America’s few major providers to offer gap insurance.
+It also has an extensive range of discounts and ways to save on your policy.
+The company is one of America’s few major providers to offer gap insurance.

 Amica’s gap insurance works like the gap insurance offered by other companies here, covering the difference between the value of your vehicle and the amount you owe on that vehicle.